 Things You Can Do If You Have Been Sexually Assaulted:

 - Get safe right away.
 Call a friend, family member or professional to help you get to safety right away.
-OASIS, ASU police, and the Counseling Center can help.
+OASIS, AppState police, and the Counseling Center can help.

 - Seek emotional support.
 The emotional pain of a sexual assault can be vastly reduced by seeking help right away.
 Oasis and the Counseling Center provide crisis counseling immediately after an assault.
 Oasis will also send supplies you may need (clothing, etc) to the emergency room and can send someone just to be by your side if you would like.
 Both the Counseling Center and Oasis are excellent resources if you need emotional support, financial assistance, legal assistance, or just someone to lean on.